junxit/us-congress-bills-113/metadata.md

 - 2014-12-09 — Senate amendment agreed to: Amendment SA 3995 agreed to in Senate by Unanimous Consent.
 - 2014-12-09 — Senate amendment proposed (on the floor): Amendment SA 3995 proposed by Senator Schatz for Senator Feinstein.(consideration: CR S6463)
 - 2014-12-09 — Senate amendment submitted
+- 2014-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2014-12-10 — Considered as unfinished business. (consideration: CR H8991-8992)
+- 2014-12-10 — DEBATE - The House proceeded with 40 minutes of debate on the motion to suspend the rules and agree in the Senate amendment to H.R.
+4681.
+- 2014-12-10 — Message on Senate action sent to the House.
+- 2014-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-10 — Mr. Rogers (MI) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8951-8962)
+- 2014-12-10 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 325 - 100 (Roll no. 558). (text as House agreed to Senate amendment: CR H8951-8956)
+- 2014-12-10 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 325 - 100 (Roll no. 558).(text as House agreed to Senate amendment: CR H8951-8956)
+- 2014-12-12 — Presented to President.
+- 2014-12-12 — Presented to President.
+- 2014-12-19 — Became Public Law No: 113-293.
+- 2014-12-19 — Became Public Law No: 113-293.
+- 2014-12-19 — Signed by President.
+- 2014-12-19 — Signed by President.